Screen Printing vs DTG for School T-Shirts: Which Is Best for Your School?

 The Great School Apparel Debate

-If you're coordinating apparel for a Philadelphia school, whether it's for the entire student body, a sports team, or a new club, you've likely heard two terms: screen printing and DTG (Direct-to-Garment) printing.
-Both can produce great-looking shirts, but they work very differently and suit different needs.
+If you're coordinating apparel for a Philadelphia school, whether it's for the entire student body, a sports team, or a new club, you've likely heard two terms: screen printing vs DTG (Direct-to-Garment) printing.
+Both methods produce high-quality shirts, but they work differently and suit different needs.
 Choosing the wrong method can lead to overspending, poor durability, or frustrating production delays.

-Here’s a client of ours that we printed a couple of months ago.
-Arcadia University needed over 500 Olympic shirts for a major multi-school competition.
-They faced a tight deadline and a complex, 5-7 color back design.
-While other shops might have pushed for costly digital printing, our expertise identified the smarter path: high-volume screen printing.
-This approach delivered the brilliant, durable colors they needed at a fraction of the cost, proving that for bulk orders, screen printing remains the champion of both quality and value.
-The real victory was in the logistics.
+Recently, Arcadia University needed over 500 Olympic shirts for a major multi-school competition.
+With a tight deadline and a complex 5-7 color back design, our team recommended high-volume screen printing over costly digital alternatives.
+This approach delivered vibrant, durable colors at a fraction of the cost.
 We coordinated a precise split-shipment plan to deliver custom bundles directly to several university teams.
 Every shipment arrived 5-7 days before the competition, complete and on time.
-Arcadia’s organizers could focus on the games, not the gear, a seamless win made possible by expert planning and flawless execution.

-At Tee Vision Printing, we help Philadelphia schools, from Kensington to Chestnut Hill, make the right choice every time.
-In this guide, we’ll break down the pros, cons, and ideal use cases for each method, so you can decide what’s best for your school’s next order.
+At Tee Vision Printing, we help schools across Philadelphia, from Kensington to Chestnut Hill, make the right choice between screen printing vs DTG and other printing methods.
+In this guide, we will break down the pros, cons, and ideal use cases for each option, so you can decide what is best for your next school order.

 Screen Printing vs DTG: A Quick Comparison